-If you’re filing a mechanics lien, it’s important to include your name, number, and address on the mechanics lien.
-Keep in mind, this is the name of who’se making the lien claim – so, if you’re filing a lien on behalf of your business, the business’ name, number, and address must be present, here.
+If you’re filing a mechanics lien, it’s important to include your name, phone number, and address.
+Keep in mind, this is the name of the party making the lien claim.
+So, if you’re filing a lien on behalf of your business, you must include the business name, number, and address must be present, here.

-The statute technically calls for “The first and last date on which the labor, professional services, materials, or equipment was furnished or employee benefit contributions were due.”
+The lien claim also needs to include the dates when you started and finished work, known as “furnishing dates.”
+The statute technically calls for the “first and last date on which the labor, professional services, materials, or equipment was furnished or employee benefit contributions were due.”
 Naturally, it’s important to keep track of these dates.

-d.
-Description of the Property
+Description of the property

 It’s common to think that a legal property description is required for all lien claims.
 However, the Washington mechanics lien statute calls for “The street address, legal description, or other description reasonably calculated to identify, for a person familiar with the area, the location of the real property to be charged with the lien.“

-Still, note that there’s some wiggle room here with “reputed owner.”
+Note that there’s some wiggle room here with “reputed owner.”
 A reputed owner is someone who’s reasonably believed or held out as the property owner.
 That way, if appearances aren’t what they seem, a lien claimant won’t lose the ability to file a mechanics lien simply because they got the owner’s information wrong (as long as there was good reason for believing the “reputed” owner was actually the owner).

 This part’s easy — it’s the amount of money for which the lien is being claimed.
 Keep the rules described at the beginning of this article in mind – some debts might not be lienable.
-But, generally – construction work performed but not paid for will give rise to lien rights.
+But, generally, construction work performed but not paid for will give rise to lien rights.

 Rather, the lien amount should reflect what is owed but unpaid for work performed.
-Note that exaggerating a lien claim can lead to the loss of lien rights and even liability: Don’t File Fraudulent Mechanics Liens.
+Note that exaggerating a lien claim can lead to the loss of lien rights and even liability.